 Grazing provides the mainstay agricultural activity on the Northern Tablelands.
 Because of high rainfall, long growing season and the adaptive potential of temperate perennial species, the Northern Tablelands is credited as the premier pasture environment in Australia for intensive grazing systems.

-As DPI’s base for the high rainfall zone in northern NSW, GIAR&AS provides research and development programs for eastern Australia’s sheep and cattle industry based on temperate perennial pastures.
+As DPI’s base for the high rainfall zone in northern NSW, the Station provides research and development programs for eastern Australia’s sheep and cattle industry based on temperate perennial pastures.

-Research and development work at the GIAR&AS is directed at improving the pasture base for grazing animals, and at developing industry capability to produce livestock products to commercial specifications through:
+Current research at the GIARAS is directed at improving the pasture base for grazing animals, and at developing industry capability to deliver livestock products to commercial specifications through:

 444 Strathbogie Road